A Clear & Decisive

 At the Law Offices of Boyd & Boyd, we offer a free alternative to one-on-one meetings with a planning attorney in the form of client seminars.
 During these seminars, we review trust documents with a group of clients and advise them on the latest changes in the law.
 We also do a funding review, ensuring clients have placed the appropriate assets onto their revocable trusts.
 Usually, minor changes need to be made to a client’s plan.

-How Important Is It For Me to Have a Will?
+How Important Is It For Me to Have an Estate Plan?

 Having a clear plan for what happens to your assets after death is an unpleasant but necessary step for anyone wanting to ensure the well-being of their family.
 Protecting and preserving your hard-earned wealth can bring you and your loved ones more peace of mind.
 Early planning is the key to avoid undue stress, especially in the case of an unexpected death or disability.

-Having a will also helps minimize arguments among family when it comes to who is entitled to what and allows you to decide who will take care of your minor children.
-There are many reasons you should have a will.
-However, it can be a bit overwhelming to write a will on your own, and you may find yourself with many questions and concerns.
+Having an estate plan also helps minimize arguments among family memebers when it comes to who is entitled to what and allows you to decide who will take care of your minor children.
+There are many reasons you should have an estate plan.
+However, it can be a bit overwhelming to create an estate plan on your own, and you may find yourself with many questions and concerns.
 Our estate planning attorneys can help you craft a legal document that will help to ensure your loved ones are cared for and your wishes are respected.

 Client Success Stories